pinnacle-comp/lua-reference/classes/Render.md

 <div class="language-lua"><pre><code>function Render.set_upscale_filter(filter: <a href="/lua-reference/enums/ScalingFilter">ScalingFilter</a>)</code></pre></div>

-Set the upscale filter the renderer will use to upscale buffers.
+Sets the upscale filter the renderer will use to upscale buffers.

 #### Parameters